App-vNext/Polly/README.md

   .Or<ArgumentException>(ex => ex.ParamName == "example")

-// Inner exceptions of ordinary exceptions or AggregateException, with or without conditions Policy
+// Inner exceptions of ordinary exceptions or AggregateException, with or without conditions
+// (HandleInner matches exceptions at both the top-level and inner exceptions) Policy
   .HandleInner<HttpRequestException>()
   .OrInner<OperationCanceledException>(ex => ex.CancellationToken != myToken)